China’s 240-Hour Visa-Free Transit

 ❓ Do I need to enter and exit Mainland China through the same port/city?

 ✅ Not necessarily the same port, but your travel must adhere to the permitted regions for the ports you use.
-The new policy allows entry at any of the 60 designated ports and permits cross-provincial travel within the 24 designated provinces/regions.
+The current policy allows entry at any of the 65 designated ports and permits cross-provincial travel within the 24 designated provinces/regions.
 For example, you could enter through Shanghai and, after traveling within the permitted Yangtze River Delta region (and other permitted interconnected regions), depart from Nanjing or Hangzhou if your onward international flight is from there.

 ❓ What specific documents should I have ready besides my passport and onward ticket?